1. Tea cultivar

 Most of them are processed as Sencha green tea.

-Although the word Yabukita itself means the name of a Japanese tea cultivar, many people mix it up with the name of a Sencha.
+Although the word Yabukita itself means the name of a Japanese tea cultivar, many people believe it means Sencha itself.

 Yabukita also has a beautiful appearance and carries a sweet aroma just like mists from Japanese mountains.